Michael Horberg

 Goal:

-This is the North America response to IeDEA, and for which Kaiser Permanente Northern California participates.
-It is a collaborative cohort compendium and analysis for purposes of achieving sufficient power to address issues that could not be adequately addressed by single cohorts.
+This is the North American response to IeDEA, and for which KP Northern California and Mid-Atlantic States participate.
+It is a collaborative cohort compendium and analysis for the purpose of achieving sufficient power to address issues that could not be adequately addressed by single cohorts.

 Funder: